 I feel someone walk behind me and see her out of the corner of my eye.
 When I turn to look, she has already gone.
 In her place is a skeleton hanging in a frame.

-We think we are the knowing now; from bodies of knowledge, we’ve extracted knowledge
+We think we are the knowing now; from bodies of knowledge, we’ve extracted knowledge of bodies.

 I understand a little more the intricate differentiations of being, although I have yet to witness a scalpel disinter a soul.